DHP-stottepakke/pages/pages/dmp_knowledge_base/1_data_description.md

 > 1b.1\
 Give details on the kind of data: for example numeric (databases, spreadsheets), textual (documents), image, audio, video, and/or mixed media.

+Encourage use of broad categories, researchers are often over-specific.

 > 1b.2\
 Give details on the data format: the way in which the data is encoded for storage, often reflected by the filename extension (for example pdf, xls, doc, txt, or rdf).
 > 1b.3\
 Justify the use of certain formats.
 For example, decisions may be based on staff expertise within the host organisation, a preference for open formats, standards accepted by data repositories, widespread usage within the research community, or on the software or equipment that will be used.
 > 1b.4\
 Give preference to open and standard formats as they facilitate sharing and long-term re-use of data (several repositories provide lists of such ‘preferred formats’).

+Be aware of use of given file formats in the active phase (both open and proprietary formats can be appropriate), medium-term storage (open formats to be preferred - e.g. danger of license loss for proprietary software), and long-term preservation (strictly open formats).

 > 1b.5\
 Give details on the volumes (they can be expressed in storage space required (bytes), and/or in numbers of objects, files, rows, and columns).

+Rough estimation sufficient for planning purposes.
+More precise numbers can be needed if shared with stakeholder, e.g. to apply for/purchase storage quotas.

 ```
 **Relevant PID**